 Here’s my guide to the must see paintings and art masterpieces in Milan Italy.
 If you’re on the art trail in Milan, put these beauties on your itinerary for Milan.

-Milan is a great destination for art lovers.
+You might not know it, but Milan is a great destination for art lovers.
 Rome and Florence get all the glory when people think of the best art in Italy.
 But Milan is a cultural powerhouse as well.

 Milan has some of the greatest artistic treasures of the Renaissance.
 Milan’s defining artistic moment was the arrival of Leonardo da Vinci in 1481.